palicao/phpRedisTimeSeries/README.md

 and have label2.
 * `$f = (new Filter('label1', 'value1'))->add('label2', Filter::OP_IN, ['a', 'b', 'c']);` filters items which have
 label1 = value1 and where label2 is one of 'a', 'b' or 'c'.

+## Local testing
+For local testing you can use the provided `docker-compose.yml` file, which will create a PHP container (with the redis extension pre-installed), and a redis container (with Redis Time Series included).